elpsychris/MLPersonalNotebook/README.md

 and tend to 1 if z > 0.
 The same thing happened with the perceptrons.
 ```

 Suppose the weights and biases are such that (wj)x+b != 0 for the input x to any particular perceptron in the network.
 Now replace all the perceptrons in the network by sigmoid neurons, and multiply the weights and biases by a positive constant c>0.
-Show that in the limit as c¨inf. the behaviour of this network of sigmoid neurons is exactly the same as the network of perceptrons.
+Show that in the limit as c->inf. the behaviour of this network of sigmoid neurons is exactly the same as the network of perceptrons.
 How can this fail when (wj)x+b=0 for one of the perceptrons?

 ```
 ANSWER: